Jkhattak/DSMP/String/string.markdown

 - A string is a `sequence of characters` enclosed within single quotes ('), double quotes ("), or triple quotes (''' or """).
 - Strings are `immutable`, meaning that once you create a string, you cannot modify its content.
+- Python does not have a character data type so single character is a string of `length 1`

 ```
 single_quote_string = 'Hello'